WATERSHED WITNESS TOURS

 ~ EXPLORE EACH SECTION ~ FROM SINK TO SOURCE ~

-TESTIMONY and IMAGERY from recent Summer Solstice June '17 EAST BAY/MOKELUMNE RIVER WATERSHED Overnight Camping Tour:
+TESTIMONY from Summer Solstice June '17 EAST BAY/MOKELUMNE RIVER WATERSHED Overnight Camping Tour:

 "I highly recommend participating in a Watershed Witness Tour!
 I learned a great deal in a short weekend from Josh, and from the experience which he carefully and generously crafted.
 Josh is an incredible teacher with a wealth of knowledge, insight and depth.
 He gives space for participants to explore and learn in their own way, create their own connection and meaning, while also gently guiding participants to make connections between the personal and the collective, the internal and the external, the micro and macro.
 Participating in a Watershed Witness Tour, I gained insight and information from an ecological perspective, a social/collective lens, and my own personal story, as well as how all these perspectives and stories intersect, overlap and dance with one other." ~ Rebecca Siegel